Providence Quarter Residential Development – North Yorkshire

 The Greenroyd Mill development received a number of accolades including; Outstanding Achievement in Collaborative and Partnership Working at the Making the Difference in Yorkshire and Humber Awards 2011, High Commendation in the 2012 RICS Pro-Yorkshire Awards for Residential and a Special Commendation at the Yorkshire Business Insider Property Awards 2012 in the category of Restoration.

-Red House Retirement Community – Ripon
+The Red House Luxury Retirement Village – Ripon

 Barnardo Developments Limited